John J. Myers: Activities

 Myers was active in the Canon Law Society of America, having worked with committees dealing with the revised Code of Canon Law, diocesan fiscal officers, lay ministry, and diocesan governance, and served as a member of the CLSA board of governors.
 He helped present workshops on the revised Code of Canon Law for members of the National Conference of Catholic Bishops.

 Myers also served as a consultor to the Pontifical Council for the Interpretation of Legal Texts at the Holy See.
 He was also a member of the board of trustees at The Catholic University of America; and served on the board of the Pontifical North American College and Mount Saint Mary's Seminary in Emmitsburg, Maryland.

 Myers' hobby was writing.
-He is the co-author with Gary K. Wolf of Space Vulture, a 1950s -style pulp science-fiction pastiche novel published by Tor Books in 2008.
+He is the co-author with Gary K. Wolf of Space Vulture, a 1950s-style pulp science-fiction novel published by Tor Books in 2008.

 Retirement home controversy

-In February 2014, the New York Times reported that Myers planned to retire to a "palace" being expanded to 7500 sqft at his direction in Pittstown, New Jersey.
+In February 2014, The New York Times reported that Myers planned to retire to a "palace" being expanded to 7500 sqft at his direction in Pittstown, New Jersey.
 The home was then assessed at $776,700.
 The improvements were estimated to cost at least $500,000 with architects' fees.
 Furnishings promised to add to the existing $500,000 bill.

-Archdiocese spokesman Jim Goodness defended the installation of a 14 × 7 ft pool by saying "The press says it's a hot tub; it's a whirlpool...He's getting older — there are therapeutic issues."
+Archdiocese spokesman Jim Goodness defended the installation of a 14 × 7 ft pool by saying "The press says it's a hot tub; it's a whirlpool...He's getting older – there are therapeutic issues."
 Myers' residence was the object for more opprobrium when the diocese closed an elementary school that helped immigrant children for lack of funds.
-Dorothy Gawronski said, "It was a loved place, that school, but the church, I don't think it's rich anymore."

 NJ.com contrasted Myers' residence with the lifestyle of Pope Francis, said to live frugally.
-Francis had previously urged bishops to avoid living "like princes", advocating a "poor church for the poor."
+Francis had previously urged bishops to avoid living "like princes."
 Charles Zech, from the Center for Church Management and Business Ethics at Villanova University business school, said that Myers was ignoring Pope Francis and taking money out of the pockets of parishioners.
 A petition requesting that Myers sell the property garnered 17,000 signatures.

-In a 2016 interview, Myers said that "the cash used for the construction was eventually covered by a restricted donation intended for housing for church leadership.
-He said that in 2015 the archdiocese had sold another home used by a previous archbishop; the sale proceeds and the restricted donation, "more than paid for" the addition to his residence."
 After Myers moved back to Illinois in January 2020, the archdiocese announced that it would sell Myers' residence.

 Retirement

-Francis accepted Myers' resignation as archbishop of Newark and superior of the Turks and Caicos on November 7, 2016.
+Pope Francis accepted Myers' resignation as archbishop of Newark and superior of the Turks and Caicos on November 7, 2016.
 Myers moved near his family in Illinois in January 2020, as his physical and mental health declined.

-John Myers died on September 24, 2020 in Ottawa at age 79.
+He died on September 24, 2020 in Ottawa at age 79.